 Nature has no building codes.
 We must work to ensure that people of all abilities can participate in nature-based experiences and outdoor recreation.
 We are trying to remove barriers in new and existing facilities, as well as in programs and daily operations.

+Report accessibility problems you encounter in a provincial park.
+Submit ideas for places and experiences that should be made more accessible.
 We'd also love to hear about exceptional places or people in Alberta's parks that provide truly inclusive experiences.
-Please send your stories and photos to email@example.com.
+Please send your feedback, stories and photos to email@example.com.

 Partner with us.
 If your organization wants to help push to open nature, we can do it together.
 Email firstname.lastname@example.org.